Adding Schools After Completing FAFSA

 Note: If you log into your FAFSA.gov account and you see that your form is “still processing,” as pictured below, you will have to wait until your form finishes processing before you can add schools.
 (Learn more about how long it takes FAFSA to process here.)

 8. Click on “Sign & Submit” in the top navigation, preview your changes, and click submit.
-After you submit the new school, you will see a notification that your application is processing.
+After you submit the new school, you will receive a notification that your application is being processed.

-9. When your FAFSA updates finish processing, you will get an email notification, and then when you log in, you will see the option to add correction.
+9. When your FAFSA updates finish processing, you will receive an email notification.
+Then, when you log in, you will see the option to add or remove to make your changes.

 Important Limit Of 10 Colleges